 Public Health is an interdisciplinary major offered by the Biology and Government departments.
 Students in our courses study the health of communities and how it can be affected by community-based action.
 We study the burden of disease, the principles and history of public health and how to measure health, health in the context of human rights, how to measure and improve health systems, the influence of culture on health, and the organizational actors in local, national, and global public health.
 We draw on the science underlying health in human communities and examine the use of such knowledge in a political arena that is central to getting things done.

 The mission of the Public Health major is to educate F&M students in public health from the perspective of the liberal arts, with particular attention to the analysis of public health problems from multiple perspectives and with tools from multiple disciplines and with emphasis on theory and history.
 Public health is linked to the formulation and implementation of public policy, thus connecting science and government at its core.
-Public health takes an international perspective.
-It is our intention to provoke students to ask broad questions of meaning, to challenge assumptions and structures, to ponder ethical questions surrounding public health, to evaluate the effectiveness of solutions to problems, and to develop a deep moral intelligence.
+Public health incorporates an international perspective.
+We encourage and guide students to ask broad questions of meaning, to challenge assumptions and structures, to ponder ethical questions, to evaluate the effectiveness of solutions to problems, and to develop a deep moral intelligence surrounding public health.